aws-samples/amazon-connect-scim-user-management/README.md

     $ npx cdk diff
     <shows diff against deployed stack>

-## Upgrading from an earlier deployment
+## Upgrading from 1.0.0

-**Do not update an existing 1.0.0 stack in place.** That release owned the token parameter as a template resource; this one has its custom resource create it as an encrypted `SecureString`.
-On `update-stack` the custom resource rewrites the parameter and CloudFormation's cleanup phase then deletes it, because the resource is no longer in the template.
-The stack reports success, and the SCIM endpoint returns 401 for every request because there is no token for the authorizer to compare against.
-This was tested end to end; the cleanup delete lands about two seconds after the custom resource finishes.

-Delete the previous stack, or delete the parameter, and deploy this release fresh.

-If a stack has already been upgraded in place, re-run the deployment with a different token length.
+Whether this can be done in place depends on which deployment you used, and the difference is not cosmetic.
+The findings below come from running each upgrade in a scratch account, not from reading the templates.

+**In all three cases the bearer token changes**, so you will re-enter it in the identity provider afterwards.
+That is deliberate: 1.0.0 generated the token with `random.sample` over a 36-character alphabet, which is not a CSPRNG, so the old value is not worth preserving.

+Read the new token with:

+    $ aws ssm get-parameter --with-decryption \
+        --name /connect/scim-integration/api-token --query Parameter.Value --output text

+### CloudFormation — upgrades in place, in two updates

+Every logical id that determines the endpoint URL is unchanged between the two releases (`SCIMProvisioningAPIGW`, `SCIMAPIStage`, `SCIMAPIProxyResource`, `SCIMAPIMethod`, `SCIMAuthorizer`), so **the Tenant URL you configured in the IdP stays valid.** Only one resource is removed: `APIKeyParameterStore`, the token parameter, which 2.0.0 has its custom resource own instead.

+That removal is the whole problem.
+CloudFormation deletes resources dropped from a template during the cleanup phase that runs *after* everything else, so a single update has the custom resource rewrite the parameter as a `SecureString` and then CloudFormation delete it about two seconds later. **The stack reports `UPDATE_COMPLETE` and the endpoint returns 401 for every request**, with nothing in the events to say why.

+Do this instead.
+First, update the stack with your **existing 1.0.0 template**, with a retention policy added to that one resource:

+    APIKeyParameterStore:
+      Type: AWS::SSM::Parameter
+      DeletionPolicy: Retain
+      UpdateReplacePolicy: Retain
+      Properties:
+        ...unchanged...

+Then update to the 2.0.0 template.
+The cleanup delete becomes `DELETE_SKIPPED`, the parameter survives, and the custom resource rewrites it as a `SecureString` under the new customer-managed key.
+Verified end to end: `ApiKeyCustomAction UPDATE_COMPLETE` followed by `APIKeyParameterStore DELETE_SKIPPED`, ending as a `SecureString`.

+The retention policy has to be added while the resource still exists, because the policy governing a cleanup delete comes from the template the resource is still in — adding it to 2.0.0 has no effect.

+If you have **already** done the single-step update and the endpoint is returning 401, you do not need to redeploy.
+Re-run the update with a different `ApiKeyLength` and `UsePreviousValue=true` on the other parameters.
 That value reaches the custom resource as a property, so changing it forces its `Update` to run again; it finds the parameter absent and mints a new token.

-    # CDK.
-The parameter is 'apikeylength', not 'api_key_length' -- CloudFormation
-    # logical ids are alphanumeric, so CDK strips the underscores at synth time.
-    $ npx cdk deploy -c idp_type=<okta|azure> --parameters apikeylength=33

-For CloudFormation, re-run your `update-stack` with a different `ApiKeyLength` and `UsePreviousValue=true` on the rest.
-Note the parameter names differ between the two deployments: the CloudFormation template declares `ApiKeyLength` and `AmazonConnectInstanceId`, while the CDK-synthesised template has `apikeylength` and `connectinstanceid`.

-The token value changes on every one of these paths, so read it back and re-enter it in the identity provider's provisioning settings afterwards.
-The Lambda packaging also changed — see the migration notes in [CHANGELOG.md](./CHANGELOG.md), since a zip containing only the entry point now fails at import.
+Also verified.

+### Terraform — upgrades in place with a normal apply

+Every resource address that determines the URL is unchanged (`aws_api_gateway_rest_api.connect_api`, `aws_api_gateway_stage.stage`, `aws_api_gateway_deployment.api_deployment`), and `aws_ssm_parameter.apikey` keeps its address while changing to a `SecureString` under a new CMK.

+    $ terraform init -upgrade      # the AWS provider moves 4.30 -> 6.62
+    $ terraform plan               # read this before applying
+    $ terraform apply

+Two things to look for in the plan. `random_string.instance_alias` is replaced by `random_password.api_token`, which is where the new token comes from.
+And `aws_api_gateway_account.this` is new: API Gateway's CloudWatch role is an account-and-Region singleton, so if anything else in the account already sets it, put `manage_apigw_account_settings = false` in your tfvars before applying.

+### CDK — cannot be upgraded in place

+The `RestApi` construct id is unchanged, so the API id would survive.
+But 1.0.0 declared the stage as `new Stage(this, 'dev')` while 2.0.0 creates it through `deployOptions`, which gives it a different logical id (`scimapigwDeploymentStagedev3ECF3037`) with the same stage name `dev`.
+CloudFormation creates the new logical resource before deleting the old one, so the update fails changeset validation with `AWS::EarlyValidation::ResourceExistenceCheck`, and on the resource itself with `<api-id>|dev already exists in stack`.

+Deleting the live stage out of band does not help — the check is against CloudFormation's own resource inventory, where the old `dev` resource is still present until cleanup.
+Confirmed both ways.

+So for CDK: delete the 1.0.0 stack and deploy this release fresh.
+The API id changes, so update the Tenant URL in the identity provider as well as the token.
+If preserving the URL matters more than the simpler path, you can get there in two deploys — first one that removes the `Stage` and `Deployment` constructs from your 1.0.0 code (with `applyRemovalPolicy(RemovalPolicy.RETAIN)` on the `StringParameter`), then this release — at the cost of an endpoint outage between the two.

+### Applies to every deployment

+-   **The Lambda packaging changed for CloudFormation and Terraform.** The user-management zip must now contain `user_management_lambda.py`, `handler_core.py`, `connect_directory.py` and `scim.py` at the archive root, and the API-key zip needs `custom_resource_lambda.py` **and** `api_token.py`.
+A zip with only the entry point fails at import with `No module named 'handler_core'`.
+    Upload the new zips before starting the upgrade.
+-   **The old implicit Lambda log groups are left behind.** The managed log groups this release adds use deliberately different names (`.../connect-scim-user-management-provisioning` rather than the function-derived name), specifically so that creating them cannot collide with logs an earlier deployment already wrote.
+Nothing breaks, but the old groups keep their never-expiring retention until you delete them.
+-   `entitlements` is now returned as `[{"value": "Agent"}]` rather than a list of plain strings; both forms are still accepted on input. `POST /Users` returns 201 and a deactivating `PATCH` returns 204.

 ## Development